odingrey/Django-Wink/README.md

 cd wink
 sudo chown [Apaches group, default is www-data] db.sqlite3
 ```
 As long as everything is configured correctly with Django, it should start right up.
-If you want to just test it out, head back to the first wink filder with manage.py and type:<br>
+If you want to just test it out, head back to the first wink folder with manage.py and type:<br>
 ``` python
 ./manage.py runserver 0.0.0.0:8000<br><br>
 ```